colomemaria/episcanpy_doc/README.md

 # How to build the website for the EpiScanpy document

+To view the website of EpiScanpy document, visit https://colomemaria.github.io/episcanpy_doc/

 Here is how to build the website from the beginning.
 Please skip the step that you have previously done, for example, create a new conda environment.

 ## Create a conda environment for compilation